 Co-founders Ernest and June Siva

-Dorothy Ramon Learning Center now has a building and adjacent lots in the heart of downtown Banning’s new Arts District.
-The Learning Center’s new home on the corner of Hays Street and San Gorgonio Avenue will need remodeling.
+Dorothy Ramon Learning Center is in the heart of downtown Banning.
+The Learning Center’s home is on the corner of Hays Street and San Gorgonio Avenue.
+An ethnobotanical garden is planned for the lots in back.

 A Center for Southern California

 San Gorgonio Pass is Southern California’s crossroads.
 The Pass, between two of California’s most dramatic mountain ranges, has served for centuries as a route between the coast, mountains, desert, and all points inland.
 Whatever mode of travel — walking, horseback, stagecoach, railroad, and now, interstate freeway — the Pass always has been a place for people from everywhere to come together.
-Serrano Indians called Banning “Ahunika,” the Center.Dorothy Ramon Learning Center will be the Center and anchor of Banning's forming Arts District and a Center for Southern California’s First Cultures.
+Serrano Indians called Banning “Ahunika,” the Center.Dorothy Ramon Learning Center will be a Center for Southern California’s First Cultures.

 A centerpiece for the Center